lustrousgorilla/wonderschool_challenge/README.md

 #### Start the application: `yarn install`, `yarn run`, and then navigate to `localhost:3000`

-Note: the desired behavior is unspecified for the case where a task's dependency is completed, the task is completed, and then the dependency is subsequently unchecked.
-Currently this puts the app in an invalid state.
+Note: the desired behavior is unspecified for the case where a task's dependency is completed, the task is checked, and then the dependency is subsequently unchecked.
+In this implementation, when a parent task is unchecked all dependent tasks will be unchecked and re-locked.

-Question: Should unchecking the dependency be disallowed until the task is first unchecked?
-Or should unchecking the dependency also uncheck and re-lock the task?

 ## 2. SQL Schema
 ```SQL